chinese-quartet/quartet-omics-qc/README.md

-# quartet-omics-qc
+# Quartet Omics QC

-Generate Quality Control(QC) reports for Quartet multi-omics Data.
+This repo would evaluate and generate the sample QC result with Quartet multi-omics reference materials data.